seanox/spring-webdav/manual/getting-started.md

 ```
 _Example of single and multiple use of annotation for path definition_

-The Sitemap supports folders and files based on the paths of virtual entities.
+The Mapping supports folders and files based on the paths of virtual entities.
 Where and in which managed beans the paths are defined does not matter.
 During
 the initialization of the WebDavFilter all managed beans are scanned and the
-information for the sitemap is collected.
+information for the mapping is collected.

-The Sitemap is created with the initialization of the WebDavFilter.
+The Mapping is created with the initialization of the WebDavFilter.
 During this
 process the paths are checked for validity, possible collisions and possible
 conflicts.
 Similar to the Spring mapping, this causes an exception during the
 initialization of the application and aborts the application.